 BigQuery web UI

 The simplest solution is to save the SQL query results to a spreadsheet using the web UI.
 After you’ve run your query, click the Save Results button and choose where to save the results.
+Read more about querying options and settings in our BigQuery tutorial.

 The drawback of this option is that you can only export up to 16,000 rows to Google Sheets and there is no automation.
 So, every time you want to refresh the data, you’ll have to do it manually.